Read Mary Wollstonecraft with voice, context, and method in the same frame.

 The strongest objection seems clear: whether Enlightenment universalism can repair itself once its exclusions are named, or whether the rot goes deeper

 Perhaps.
-Yet even a limited view can remain powerful if it makes the demand that women be treated as rational, educable moral agents rather than decorative dependents harder to ignore.
+Yet even a limited view can remain powerful if it keeps the demand that women be treated as rational, educable moral agents rather than decorative dependents harder to ignore than it was before.

 Prompt 5: Identify several of Mary Wollstonecraft's most enduring ideas and estimate their standing today.